 Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of our disclosure controls and procedures, as such term is defined under Rule 13a-15(e) and Rule 15d-15(e) promulgated under the Securities Exchange Act of 1934, as amended (Exchange Act), as of March 31, 2011.
-Our management has determined that, as of the date of this report, and with the assistance of a third party consultant who has been engaged to assist the Company in preparing its financial statements and its filings with the SEC the Company's disclosure controls and procedures are effective.
+Our management has determined that, as of the date of this report, the Company's disclosure controls and procedures are effective.